Gagandeep39/docker-notes-app/README.md

 ### NOTE
 - Frontend code will run static code on browser, even though it is a part of network, requests sent from frontend cant use docker image name, it must use locahost.
 Server must expose its port number to be accessed by frontend
 - Basically react uses Browser side java code, it runs on clients machine

+## Steps to run - Method 3 (Dockercompose)

+- Startup by single command
+- Creates a network for all services inside a file automaticaly
+- docker-compose up - Start
+- docker-compose down - Stop containes
+- docker-compose down -v Stop container and delte named volumes
+- All named volumes must be declared here at root level
+- Mulptiple services using same named volume will share the volume
+- We can use service name, container name and IP to conntect to another container